landoskape/dominoes/docs/pointerArchComp_TSP.md

 1. We can measure the loss (defined as the negative log-likelihood loss between the output and target).
 This is lowest when the network produces the optimal cycle of cities and is 100% confident in its choice.
-2. The fraction of completed tours.
-This measures how frequently the network visits each city and returns to the first city in $N+1$ steps.
-3. The average tour length of completed tours.
+2. The average tour length of completed tours.
 This measures the path length through the $N$ cities (and back to the first) for the sets of cities that it performed a full tour.
-It's important to only show the tour length of completed tours, because the path length can be $0$ if the same city is selected at each step in the cycle.

 For the summary plots of the testing performance in the right panel, I show the average with a thick horizontal bar, the result for each network with a